 Brake pads may be small components of your braking system, but they are very important components.
-Without functional brake pads, they would not be able to adequately create the friction against your brake discs that allow your vehicle to slow down.
+Without functional brake pads, they would not be able to adequately create the friction against your brake rotors that allow your vehicle to slow down.

 What you may not realize is that there are different types of brake pads available on the auto market.
 The two most common types of brake pads are metallic and ceramic.
 Each one has their pros and cons, depending on the type of vehicle that you are driving and various other factors.

 Ceramic Brake Pads

 The reason for this has to do with the fine copper fibers which have been embedded into the ceramic brake pads.
 These fibers can preserve the life of the brake pads because they are heat resistant.
 That way, they can create friction without the pads becoming overheated or destroyed.

 Here are the pros and cons of ceramic brake pads.

-Pros: Ceramic brake pads cause much less noise in comparison to metallic brake pads because they are not as abrasive.
+Ceramic brake pads cause much less noise in comparison to metallic brake pads because they are not as abrasive.
 This takes a lot of stress off the brake discs, which means they will last longer too.

-Cons: Ceramic brake pads cost more money than metallic brake pads.
+Ceramic brake pads cost more money than metallic brake pads.
 Since they don’t cause as much friction against the spinning brake discs, the ability to slow down or stop the vehicle will take a little longer with ceramic brake pads.

-Metallic Brake Pads
+Metallic or Semi-Metallic Brake Pads

 Metallic brake pads are not actually 100% metal, but they are comprised of mostly metal materials.
 There are different variations of metallic brake pads which could have as little as 30% metals or up to 70% metals.

 Here are the pros and cons of metallic brake pads.

-Pros: Metallic brake pads are cheaper and more affordable than ceramic brake pads.
+Metallic brake pads are cheaper and more affordable than ceramic brake pads.
 They even do a better job of slowing down the vehicle because they are more aggressive against the brake discs.

-Cons: Because of the metal materials, metallic brake pads create more noise as they’re in operation.
+Because of the metal materials, metallic brake pads create more noise as they’re in operation.
 And, although their abrasiveness does a better job of slowing down the vehicle, it also wears down the brakes a lot faster.